metzm/actinia-introduction/README.md

 # actinia-introduction

-Introduction to actinia cloud geoprocessing (https://actinia.mundialis.de/) - see tutorial at https://mmacata.github.io/actinia-introduction/
+Introduction to actinia cloud geoprocessing (https://actinia.mundialis.de/) - see tutorial at https://metzm.github.io/actinia-introduction/

-This workshop is a fork of https://neteler.gitlab.io/actinia-introduction.
-The initial workshop has a more detailed chapter about ace - the actinia command execution.
-This workshop focuses more on the "bare" HTTP API from actinia.
+This workshop is a fork of https://mmacata.github.io/actinia-introduction.
+The initial workshop has more exercises.
+This workshop focuses on the "bare" HTTP API from actinia and jupyter notebooks to interact with actinia.

 ## How to build locally